T-Mobile And Sprint Merger Finally Wins Justice Department's Blessing

 But the deal still faces another potential roadblock: Attorneys general of 14 states and the District of Columbia have sued to stop the deal, arguing it will increase consumer wireless costs by at least $4.5 billion a year.

-NPR's Alina Selyukh contributed to this report.
+NPR's Alina Selyukh and Ryan Lucas contributed to this report.